vtex-apps/store-link/docs/README.md

 Considering the `href` prop from the previous example, note that the URL link will be built correctly if the current page has the `returnUrl` query string.
 Otherwise, it will be built with an empty value.

-Depending on the context the `link.product` block is used, you can use *product variables* to structure different URL paths for the `href` prop.
+Depending on the context that the `link.product` block uses, you can use product variables to structure different URL paths for the `href` prop.
 For example, you could create a link to a specific product department (`/{department}`).

 | Product variable | Description                                    |
 | ---------------- | ---------------------------------------------- |